 It borrows the stealth gameplay from other Arkham games, even though it doesn’t take place in the same storyline, and combat plays more like an action RPG game.
 It also has a co-op mode for the entire game, so you and a friend can ambush criminals in tandem.
 Some of our guides cover things like the Gotham Knights styles and all the characters, while our Gotham Knights review covers whether it’s worth picking up.

 Batman: The Telltale Series

 While the Arkham games did allow for some detective work, there is a greater emphasis on traversing the world and fighting bad guys.
 Batman: The Telltale Series instead slows things down a little, letting you play as both Bruce Wayne and his alter-ego Batman.
 The second series, Batman: The Enemy Within, improves upon the story even further, with better overall writing and a satisfying conclusion.
 If you’re looking for a good superhero-themed detective game, this episodic adventure is for you.

 Lego Batman: The Videogame

-For a more light-hearted time, Lego Batman: The Videogame is the right place to be.
-It’s another classic Lego title, taking the usually stoic Batman series and injecting a lot more humour and goofy scenes into the mix.
+Lego Batman: The Videogame is the right game to play for a more light-hearted time.
+It’s another classic Lego title, taking the usually stoic Batman series and injecting a lot more humor and goofy scenes into the mix.
 As with most Lego titles, this is also a co-op game that’s way more fun to play with family and friends.

 Lego Batman 2: DC Super Heroes

-As you can probably guess, Lego Batman 2: DC Super Heroes features both more Batman and more DC characters as a whole.
-Batman still takes the leading role, complete with a new set of suits and gadgets, but now some other familiar faces like Superman and the Flash make their appearance for the first time.
+As you can probably guess, Lego Batman 2: DC Super Heroes features more Batman and more DC characters as a whole.
+Batman still takes the leading role, complete with a new set of suits and gadgets, but now some familiar faces like Superman and the Flash appear for the first time.
 You even get an open world to explore, similar to the later Arkham games.